Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

 `/etc/init.d/omr-quota reload` after committing, since the daemon only reads its quota values once at launch (via env vars) and won't notice a live UCI change otherwise.

+`reset_exceeded` no longer clears the persistent marker file directly — it clears the throttle-state file, sets `reset_exceeded=1` in UCI, and reloads, delegating to the exact same `init.d/omr-quota` path the UCI-option trigger uses.
+That path both removes the persistent marker *and* sets `OMR_QUOTA_RESET_BASELINE=1` for the relaunch, which is what actually un-exceeds an `exceedance_scope=month_only` quota (see the daemon's usage baseline section above) — a plain `rm` of the marker file never affected month_only quotas at all.

 `get_status` recomputes `exceeded` from live vnstat data in addition to checking the persistent marker, so it reflects reality even if the daemon